-There are other, nonthreatening ways that unions and management can approach each other when they cannot reach an agreement on a labor contract.
+There are other, non-threatening ways that unions and management can approach each other when they cannot reach an agreement on a labor contract.
 They might try mediation or arbitration.
 In mediation, a mediator attempts to clarify issues and make suggestions concerning the contract to both sides.
 However, neither side is obligated to accept these suggestions.
 In arbitration, an arbitrator makes decisions concerning the final contract.
-When an arbitrator is used, their decisions regarding the contract are binding (unless otherwise specified), and neither the union nor management can make changes.
+When an arbitrator is used, her/his decisions regarding the contract are binding (unless otherwise specified), and neither the union nor management can make changes.

-▲ Having a neutral mediator or arbitrator is helpful when two sides are struggling to reach an agreement.
+▲ Having a neutral mediator or arbitrator is helpful when struggling to reach a compromise.